David-Manniche/TheMarket/readme.txt

     => 040623 - when user sign up through social (phone number) then it lands on configure email page and from there existing email is allowing
     => 042341 - admin> import /export> option> getting option value in drop down => 043183 - Seller >> marketplace products >> there is some error on add seller shipping page .
+    => 043127 - Seller should not be able to import special price file with price less then minimum selling price .

 Enhancements:
     => Tax module upgrade